Travel guide

 Golden rule when choosing an eSIM: don't just look at the price per GB.
 Look at what happens if the eSIM doesn't activate at the airport on a Sunday night.
 24/7 support in your language is worth more than saving cents per gigabyte.

 For the Spanish traveler, true reliability is measured by whether someone answers you quickly and in your language when you're 5,000 km from home with no data on your phone.
-Roamic works well day-to-day, but its customer service is not specifically designed for the Spanish market.
-If you want to compare how other big players in the sector perform on this point, check out our analysis of Airalo vs. PuraSim.
+Roamic works well day-to-day, but its customer service isn't specifically designed for the Spanish market.
+If you want to compare how other low-cost providers perform on this same point, check out our analysis of Maya eSIM reviews.

 Roamic prices and plans

-Price is Roamic's big selling point.
-Its plans start cheap, in line with the average for the travel eSIM sector, which begins at around $0.85 per GB for larger plans.
+Price is Roamic's big argument.
+Its plans start cheap, in line with the most economical part of the travel eSIM sector.
 It offers country and regional plans, with limited data options and, in some destinations, unlimited data plans.
-This table shows you where it stands against alternatives:
+This table positions it against the alternatives:

-The message is clear: Roamic competes on price, but doesn't always win on the combination of low price and Spanish support, which is exactly what travelers here are looking for.
-If you're looking for the most economical option compared to expensive unlimited plans, you'll be interested in our guide to cheap alternatives to Holafly.
+The reading is clear: Roamic competes on price, but doesn't always win on the combination of low price and Spanish support, which is exactly what travelers from here are looking for.
+If you're looking for the most economical option compared to expensive unlimited plans, check out eSIM Europe plans, with a fixed price and no surprises on the bill.

-Roamic isn't the only cheap eSIM on the market, and for a Spanish traveler, it's not always the most convenient.
-The relevant comparison isn't just Roamic against expensive options (like Holafly), but Roamic against other options that offer the same low price but with 24/7 Spanish support and fully fixed prices with no fine print.
+Roamic is not the only cheap eSIM on the market, and for a Spanish traveler, it's not always the most convenient.
+The relevant comparison is not just Roamic against expensive ones (like Holafly), but Roamic against other options that offer the same low price but with 24/7 Spanish support and completely fixed prices without fine print.

-That's the gap many travelers are looking for: they don't want to overpay for unlimited data they don't need, but they also don't want to be left alone with a technical problem in another language.
-PuraSim plays precisely in that territory: prices from ~$0.85 per GB, coverage in hundreds of destinations, activation in one minute, and 24-hour Spanish customer service.
-To see how it compares to the leader in unlimited plans, we leave you with the complete comparison of PuraSim vs. Holafly.
-And if you're still in doubt about which provider to choose overall, we have a guide to the best eSIM for travel in 2026.
+That's the gap many travelers are looking for: they don't want to pay extra for unlimited data they don't need, but they also don't want to be left alone with a technical problem in another language.
+PuraSim plays precisely in that field: low price per GB, coverage in hundreds of destinations, activation in one minute, and 24-hour Spanish assistance, with plans like eSIM United States already ready to install before leaving home.
+If you want to compare with another low-cost provider before deciding, also review our analysis of opinions on Alosim.

 Who is Roamic worth it for?